 Multidrug resistance associated with the overexpression of the multidrug transporter P-glycoprotein is a serious impediment to successful cancer treatment.
 We found that verapamil reversed resistance of CEM/VLB100 cells to vinblastine and fluorescein-colchicine, but not to colchicine.
 Chlorpromazine reversed resistance to vinblastine but not to fluorescein-colchicine, and it increased resistance to colchicine.
 Initial influx rates of fluorescein-colchicine were similar in resistant and parental cells, whereas vinblastine uptake was about 10- fold lower in the resistant cells.
 These results provide indirect evidence that fluorescein-colchicine is transported from the inner leaflet of the membrane and vinblastine from the outer membrane leaflet.
 Verapamil inhibited luorescein-colchicine transport in inside-out vesicles made from resistant cells, whilst chlorpromazine was found to activate the transport of fluorescein-colchicine.
 The chlorpromazine-induced activation of fluorescein-colchicine transport was temperature-dependent and may reflect its interaction with phospholipids localised in the same bilayer leaflet.
 Conversely, chlorpromazine localisation in this leaflet may be responsible for its allosteric inhibition of vinblastine transport from the opposing membrane leaflet.
 The proposed relationship between the selectivity of modulation of P-glycoprotein and the membrane localisation of the cytotoxic drug substrates and modulators may have important implications in the rational design of regimes for the circumvention of multidrug resistance clinically.

-Bebawy, M, Morris, M & Roufogalis, BD 1999, 'A continuous fluorescence assay for the study of P-glycoprotein-mediated drug efflux using inside-out membrane vesicles', Analytical Biochemistry, vol. 268, no. 2, pp. 270-277.View/Download from: UTS OPUS or Publisher's site
+Bebawy, M, Morris, M & Roufogalis, BD 1999, 'A continuous fluorescence assay for the study of P-glycoprotein-mediated drug efflux using inside-out membrane vesicles', Analytical Biochemistry, vol. 268, no. 2, pp. 270-277.View/Download from: Publisher's site

 A fluorimetric procedure for assaying the transport activity of P-glycoprotein (P-gp) using a membrane vesicle model has been developed.
 In this assay methylene blue is incorporated into inside-out vesicles prepared from human acute lymphoblastic leukemic cells resistant to 100 ng z ml21 vinblastine (VBL100) and their sensitive controls.
 The fluorescence of a fluorescent derivative of colchicine (fluoresceincolchicine) is quenched as the probe is transported across the vesicle membrane.
 The fluoresceincolchicine transport was found to be dependent on the presence of P-glycoprotein, required ATP, and was inhibited by vanadate and the reversal agent, verapamil, in a dose-dependent manner.
 Furthermore, the transport was competed against by the P-gp substrates, vinblastine and methotrexate.
 The transport of fluoresceincolchicine by P-gp was found to be cooperative (n 5 1.23).